-Among other things, I had occasion to command companies in garrison and in the field, major field exercise advance parties, was aide-de-camp to a provincial Lieutenant Governor, member of the Directing Staff on several junior officer staff courses, member of a Reserve Officer Selection Board, a team captain and frequent competitor in military shooting competitions, brigade public information spokesman, staff officer in a brigade HQ (G3 Logistics, G4 Transport, G4 Plans and G4 Operations), regimental liaison officer embedded with an Emergency Measures Organization headqarters during the largest aid to the civil power operation ever mounted by the Canadian Forces, and PMC of a combined regular and reserve garrison officers' mess.
-In the course of my duties as a full-time staff officer, I was the sole real and exercise logistics planner for the first ever division level summer reserve concentration that combined field deployment with a computer-assisted operational scenario in 1997.
-I'm also fortunate enough to have been on government/military business to such places as the Japanese Naval Academy at Etajima, the Ecole Militaire in Paris, Whitehall in London, NATO HQ in Brussels, and many other places in the course of normal duties from coast to coast in Canada as well as abroad.
+Among other things, I had occasion to command companies in garrison and in the field as well as several major field exercise advance parties, was aide-de-camp to a provincial Lieutenant Governor, member of the Directing Staff on several junior officer staff courses, member of a Reserve Officer Selection Board, a team captain and frequent competitor in military shooting competitions, brigade public information spokesman, staff officer in a brigade HQ (G3 Logistics, G4 Transport, G4 Plans and G4 Operations), regimental liaison officer embedded with an Emergency Measures Organization headqarters and PMC of a combined regular and reserve garrison officers' mess.
+In the course of my duties as a full-time staff officer, I was the sole logistics planner and exercise writer for the first ever division level summer reserve concentration that combined field deployment with a computer-assisted operational scenario in 1997.
+I'm also fortunate enough to have been to such places as the Japanese Naval Academy at Etajima, the Ecole Militaire in Paris, Whitehall in London, NATO HQ in Brussels, and many other places in the course of normal duties from coast to coast in Canada as well as abroad.

 Me as Officer Commanding Transport Company, 32 (Moncton) Service Battalion, 1991.